Durable %SYS for Persistent Instance Data

 The specified external volume is mounted.

-If the durable %SYS directory specified by the ISC_DATA_DIRECTORY
+If the durable %SYS directory specified by ISC_DATA_DIRECTORY does not exist, or exists and is empty:

 All of the instance’s internal pointers are reset to the durable %SYS directory and the instance uses the data it contains.